iamsidofficial/c-programs-for-college-students/README.md

 # c-programs-for-college-students
-# Due to lack of time, this Repository wont't be accepting any new PRs after October 7.
+# This repository is not accepting any new PRs.

 A collection of C & C++ programs useful for college students.